Robert Wiseman Dairies – How a Takeover Can Create Value

 Large?

 Yes.
-They are either the leading milk distributor or they’re one of the big three, depending on who you ask.
+It is the leading milk distributor, or they’re one of the big three, depending on who you ask.

 Prosperous?

 Yes.
-They’ve made a profit in every one of the last 10 years and have always paid a dividend in that time.
+It made a profit in every one of the last ten years and always paid a dividend in that time.
 The trend in earnings over the long term is upwards.

 Yes.
-They are in the milk production and distribution business and have been for a long time.
+It is in the milk production and distribution business and has been for a long time.

-Are they facing a problem today that might damage their earnings power permanently?
+Is it facing a problem today that might damage its earnings power permanently?

-I didn’t think so.
-They are currently being squeezed as part of a milk price war between the supermarkets.
-However, people will always want fresh milk so somebody has to make it!
-RWD have the low cost advantage and so could have potentially remained the ‘last man standing’ in the industry as other competitors gave up on milk first.
+It is currently being squeezed as part of a milk price war between the supermarkets.
+However, people will always want fresh milk, so somebody has to make it.
+RWD have the lowest production costs and so could have potentially remained the ‘last man standing’ in the industry as other competitors gave up on milk first.

-Is there a risk of their economic engine becoming obsolete?
+Is there a risk of its economic engine becoming obsolete?

 Not really.
-I think people in Britain will want fresh milk for a long time yet.
+I think people in Britain will want fresh milk for a long time.

 You can see the results per share that the company has generated below:

-Are they cheap relative to the long term earnings average?
+Is it cheap relative to the long-term earnings average?

 Yes.
-At 317p they were priced at only 11 times the 10 year average.
-If you’ve been reading my articles for any length of time you’ll know that the 10 year earnings average can be used as a ‘baseline’ figure of earnings power for relatively stable companies.
+At 317p, it was priced at only 11 times the 10-year average earnings.
+If you’ve been reading my articles for any length of time, you’ll know that the 10-year earnings average can be used as a ‘baseline’ figure of earnings power for relatively stable companies.

 Yes.
 The dividend has a solid history and was well covered by earnings and free cash.
 The yield at the purchase price was around 5.7% which is a couple of percent clear of the market.

-It is (was) a relatively large, stable and leading company that had a short term problem in the shape of a supermarket milk war.
+So to summarise, it was a relatively large, stable and market-leading company that had a short-term problem in the shape of the supermarket milk war.

-Of course I didn’t KNOW that Muller were going to take over RWD when I got in during May, but by buying a leading company with a long-term future and a proven ability to generate profits, and more importantly by buying them when they were CHEAP, I massively increased the odds that any takeover would make me money rather than lose me money.
+Of course, I didn’t know that Muller was going to take over RWD when I picked the shares up in May.
+However, by buying a leading company with a long-term future and a proven ability to generate profits, and more importantly, by buying the shares when they were cheap, I massively increased the odds that any takeover would generate a profit rather than a loss.

 Returns breakdown

-The total returns over about 9 months were close to 25%.
+The total returns over about nine months were close to 25%.
 How does that break down in terms of the drivers of equity returns (dividends, changes to earnings, changes to valuations)?

 Returns from dividends = 3.8%